 If you do this for a while, you might start to see patterns emerging.
 You could do this yourself using a mood diary - you can find different templates available online for free.
 Or you could seek additional support.
-Please see our Useful Contacts page for more information.
+Please see our 'Useful contacts' on p.26 for more information.